PipedreamHQ/pipedream/docs/docs/components/quickstart/nodejs/actions/README.md

 The CLI will publish the component as an action in your account with the key `action_demo`. **The key must be unique across all components in your account (sources and actions).
 If it's not unique, the component with the matching key will be updated.**

-The CLI should output similar to this:
+The CLI output should look similar to this:

 ```
 sc_v4iaWB  Action Demo                             0.0.1    just now             action_demo